MAEAA - MISSION STATEMENT

 Lifetime expectanty of batteries, maintenance involved in motors and

-what to avoid (heard horror stories about WildernessEV)
+what to avoid (heard horror stories about WildernessEV), and what the

 experts definately recommend.